Love Bombed by Spammy Backlinks! An SEO Survival Tale of how I reduced a Semrush high toxic backlinks score from 78 to 3

 Some had names like “super-pbn-network.info” or “the-best-seo-links.biz.”
 Others looked like they were cobbled together in 2007 by a sleep-deprived bot with commitment issues.

-It was clear: I had been digitally love-bombed.
-They came in strong, promising to boost my visibility, and left me penalized, ghosted by Google, and yes…. emotionally fragile.
+It was clear: They Love-Bombed me, but good!!!
+They came in strong, promising to boost my visibility, and left me penalized, ostracized by Google, and yes…. emotionally fragile.

-Stage 3: The Great Disavow (a.k.a.
-Filing for a Digital Restraining Order)
+Stage 4: Filing for a Digital Restraining Order

-This is where you politely (but firmly) tell Google, “Hey, I know this shady backlink exists, but I’d really appreciate it if you could pretend we never dated.”
+This is where you politely (but firmly) tell Google, “Hey, I know this shady backlink exists, but I’d really appreciate it if you could pretend we never even knew each other.”

 SEMrush made this step pretty painless.
-I filtered all the toxic domains, exported the list, formatted it per Google’s rules (a tidy little TXT file containing every bad actor I was ready to cut loose), and submitted it through Google Search Console like I was filing court papers.
+I filtered all the toxic domains, exported the list, formatted it according to Google’s rules (a tidy little TXT file containing every bad actor I was ready to disavow), and submitted it through Google’s Disavow Tool in Search Console, just like I would file court papers.

 Restraining order: GRANTED.